junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 export { generateTagsFromNews };
 ```

-To access the OpenAI API, you'll need to obtain an `OPENAI_API_KEY`, which can be obtained from this [link](https://platform.openai.com/account/api-keys).
-Note that you'll need to set up a paid account in order to use the API, but the cost is quite low at just $0.002 per 1,000 tokens.
-A rough estimate is that 1,000 tokens corresponds to around 200 to 300 words in English, based on the average word length of 4-5 characters plus a space (totaling 5-6 characters per word).

-### Data Acquisition and Processing with Node.js
+### Data Acquisition with Node.js

 Node.js serves as the backbone of the web application, allowing developers to build a fast, scalable, and reliable system for processing and managing news data.
 With its non-blocking, event-driven architecture and extensive package ecosystem, Node.js makes it easy to implement complex features, such as real-time data processing and API integration.

 For an optimal data source, utilizing a news API would be preferable.
 However, for this specific project, data can be obtained from the Hugging Face website at [huggingface.co](https://huggingface.co/datasets/multi_news).

-> Hugging Face is a popular platform for natural language processing (NLP) models and datasets
+> Hugging Face is a popular platform for natural language processing (NLP) models and datasets.

 **Multi-News**, is a dataset on Hugging Face consists of news articles and human-written summaries of these articles from the site newser.com.
 Each summary is professionally written by editors and includes links to the original articles cited.